dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1201.md

 ;; the body, as a list (cddr '(when (> x 10) (print x))) ==> ((PRINT X))

-13Thus, MAPLIST is the more primitive of the two functions--if you had only MAPLIST, you could build MAPCAR on top of it, but you couldn't build MAPLIST on top of MAPCAR.
+13Thus, MAPLIST is the more primitive of the two functions -- if you had only MAPLIST, you could build MAPCAR on top of it, but you couldn't build MAPLIST on top of MAPCAR.

 14In Lisp dialects that didn't have filtering functions like REMOVE, the idiomatic way to filter a list was with MAPCAN.